VivekTomar03/Daily-Digest-App-Native/README.md

 # Daily Digest - React Native Expo News App

-Welcome to **Daily Digest**, a React Native Expo news app that brings you the latest headlines and news articles from various sources, all in one place.
+Welcome to **Daily Digest**, a React Native Expo news app that keeps you informed with the latest headlines and news articles from various sources, all in one convenient place.

 ## Features